 To help get you started in using Shopify, here's a quick tutorial for building a metric that measures the number of orders by state.

-Here is a list of the reports you can pull in from Shopify, along with a short description of each report.
+Here is a list of the reports you can pull in from Shopify Direct Query, along with a short description of each report.
 All Shopify reports include a "Multiple Auths" version that can be used to pull data for multiple shops simultaneously.

 - Abandoned Checkouts: All order sessions abandoned mid-checkout within the selected date range, including ID, token, cart token, email, date, referring site, source details, price, discount, subtotal, taxes included, total line items price, total, tax, weight, billing and shipping information, etc.